NUBIC/ncs_staff_portal/README.md

-NCS Navigator Staff Portal
+NCS Navigator Ops
 ==========================

-Staff Portal keeps track of the staff information including demographic information, time, hours, expenses.
+NCS Navigator Ops keeps track of the staff information including demographic information, time, hours, expenses.
 It also keeps track of all the outreach activities for the study center.
-Staff Portal's data model is based on the Master Data Element Specification of the National Children Study, version 2.0.
+NCS Navigator Ops's data model is based on the Master Data Element Specification of the National Children Study, version 2.0.